 It may seem simple, but Jesus wanted it to be simple enough that a child could understand it.
 Even so, living and resting in God's grace is a lifelong process of growth that involves its own share of struggle (but it is oh, so worth it!)
 As for being free--well, it is free...to us, but it cost Jesus everything.

-I know some of you might be thinking, "But Mormons believe in Jesus, too; why do you think you need to preach Jesus to us?"
+I know some of you might be thinking, "But Mormons believe in Jesus, too; why do you think you need to preach Jesus at us?"

 That's a common (and worthwhile) question.
 So let's talk about that for a minute.
 Mormons generally consider themselves "Christian."
 After all, the name "Jesus Christ" is prominent in the name of the Church.
 So aren't we just "preaching to the choir"?
 Why do we think that Mormons need to hear about Jesus, when Jesus already seems to be an important component of their faith?

-Well, because the biblical understanding of "believing in Jesus" is much, much deeper and more powerful than many might realize.
+Well, hear me out.
+The biblical understanding of "believing in Jesus" is much, much deeper and more powerful than many might realize.
 It goes far deeper than simply acknowledging that he was a real person who lived, died, and was resurrected...or appending his name to the end of your prayers.
 And there are also some important ways in which Mormonism and biblical Christianity differ when it comes to Jesus.

 First, we differ greatly in what we believe about Jesus Christ--his being, his nature, and purpose; and secondly, we differ in what it really means to believe in Christ.
 These are not trifling details.
 These are essential truths--truths that mattered enough to God to cause them to be a part of his written Word.

 So it deserves, at the very least, some thought and discussion, don't you think?
 They strike at the very core of that most central of all questions about faith: